agile-ts/documentation/docs/packages/core/features/state/Properties.md

 ## `key`
 Returns the current Key/Name of the State.
-It is also possible to assign a new Key trough it.
+A Key is used to uniquely identify the State.
-If we assign a new Key, the `setKey` function gets executed behind the scenes.
+Besides getting the key, we can also assign a new Key with this property.
 ```ts
 MY_STATE.key = "myCoolState";
 MY_STATE.key; // Returns 'myCoolState'